-Finally, 2 years ago we got started with honey bees.
-We didn’t have much luck with them (a heard of cattle knocked over the hive one year and the next they died off over the winter) but I still have a dream of fresh honey from our own bees.
+Finally, 2 years ago, we got started with honey bees.
+We didn’t have much luck with them (a herd of cattle knocked over the hive one year and the next they died off over the winter), but I still have a dream of fresh honey from our own bees.

 Every time we think about adding new animals to our homestead, we really take into consideration the time and money it will cost to raise them.

 Then we weigh that against what they contribute to the homestead.